about

 ARTIST, DESIGNER AND CREATIVE

-Whitney Duan is an artist and creative director based in Sydney, Australia.
+Whitney Duan is an artist and creative director based in Sydney, Australia and London, UK.
 As a multidisciplinary creative, she has explored various mediums including painting, ceramics, photography, and design.
 Whitney immerses herself in the traditions of still life, landscapes, and portraiture, using them as a basis for meditation, extension, and subversion.
-Whitney is a Archibald Prize Finalist in 2024 with her painting, 'Fluffy (Jordan Gogos)'.
+Whitney is a two-time Archibald Prize Finalist in 2025 with her painting 'Banquet (Rainbow Chan)', and in 2024 with her painting, 'Fluffy (Jordan Gogos)'.

 Born and raised in Sydney by Chinese migrant parents, art has been her constant companion since childhood, using it as a vehicle to explore and meditate on life.
 Recognising her persistent interest in drawing, her parents befriended a Chinese-Australian artist who strengthened her drawing skills from the age of 10 to 14.
 Beyond these formative years, Whitney is largely self-taught, learning to paint, sculpt, and design through research and experimentation.
 She pursued a major in Art History for her Bachelor of Arts at the University of Sydney, where she was drawn to the authentic and deeply evocative expressions of pre-WW2 Modern art, particularly its focus on human experience and emotion.
 Continuing this legacy, she seeks new ways to convey complex, poetic, conflicting, and nuanced feelings.